4yub1k/java-practice-code/README.md

-# java-practice-code
+# javascript-practice-code
-This is my java practice ground.
+This is my javascript practice ground.